PostHog/posthog.com/contents/careers/senior-product-designer.md

 ### Nice to haves
-- Interest in/experience with motion design and animation F- amiliarity with Ant Design, ChartJS, D3, and working in a React environment
+- Interest in/experience with motion design and animation
+- Familiarity with Ant Design, ChartJS, D3, and working in a React environment
 - An understanding of open source software and the open source community as a whole
 - Copywriting skills
 - Leadership experience